miishin/website/content/code/_index.md

 ***

-A fun Discord bot
+A Fun Discord bot

 I made a bot for me and my friends' Discord server.
-It can respond to people, look for certain keywords to respond accordingly, and has several random generators (for things like deciding what to do in-game to randomly generating a boba order)
+It looks for certain keywords to respond to people, targets specific people with dumb jokes, and has several random generators (for things like deciding what to do in-game to randomly generating a boba order).
+Deployed on Heroku so it's up 24/7.
+No GitHub link for privacy reasons.

 ***